 Since butter is made from just one ingredient, milk, the composition of the milk determines the composition of the final butter.
 Milk fat isn’t just made of one type of fat.
 Instead, it’s a mixture of different fats.
 These fats are called triglycerides, which each contain 3 fatty acids.
 The types of fatty acids present in a triglyceride determine its behavior.
 Even though, generally speaking, the ratio of fatty acids in milk remains quite similar, differences of a few percent up and down are not uncommon.
 And all of these differences, start out in the cow.

 Cows are animals.
 Not standardized machines.
 As a result, they won’t always produce the exact same milk.
 The fat, protein, and mineral content and composition can all vary.
 Modern-day manufacturing processes are good at standardizing the overall content of fat in milk.
 But, they can’t correct for a difference in the type of fats in the milk.
 As such, you’ll continue to find these differences.
 The differences can be due to a range of factors, of which we’ll examine a few below.

 The food that a cow gets to eat can have a tremendous impact on the types of fatty acids present in their milk.
 A cow that has only (or mostly) eaten grass will produce milk (and butter) with a different composition than a cow that was mostly fed on grain, or grass with plenty of clover.
 This has been shown to impact hardness, color, even the flavor butter made from the milk!

 Lactation cycle of the cow

-Cow’s give milk because they’ve given birth to a calf.
+First, cows give milk because they’ve given birth to a calf.
 In the months that follow calving the volume as well as the composition of the milk will change.
-Most of these changes though can be standardized in the factory, not resulting in major changes noticeable to the consumer.
+Most of these changes can be standardized in a factory, but not all.

 The cow’s DNA